Joey Gallo Player Props: Twins vs. White Sox

-On Friday, Joey Gallo (.241 on-base percentage in past 10 games, 54 points below season-long percentage) and the Minnesota Twins play the Chicago White Sox, whose starting pitcher will be Lance Lynn.
-First pitch is at 8:10 PM ET.
+Joey Gallo -- with an on-base percentage of .241 in his past 10 games, 54 points lower than his season-long percentage -- will be in action for the Minnesota Twins against the Chicago White Sox, with Lucas Giolito on the hill, on July 23 at 2:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Mariners.
+In his last game he had a hitless showing (0-for-3) against the Mariners.

 Joey Gallo Game Info & Props vs. the White Sox